AbeVos/spatial-alias-removal/README.md

 Our modified VDSR model produces good qualitative and quantitative results on our test set and succeeds at removing the aliasing.

 This repository contains code to train a superresolution network from scratch and apply it to new data.
-Other scripts are included to perform the experiments and hyperparameter tuning as described in the accompanying article [link TBA].
+Other scripts are included to perform the experiments and hyperparameter tuning as described in the [accompanying article]().

 ## Dependencies